is-the-biologist/1KGP_SATS/scripts/README.md

 # Jupyter Notebooks:

+Once environments have been created.
+Open Jupyter-Notebook in conda using the terminal _e.g_

+    conda activate HumanGenomeSatVar_gitcode.1
+    jupyter-notebook

+Then you should be able to run the entire notebook from start to finish as you would any notebook of the kind.

 # Python scripts

 * interspersion.py: Script contains algorithm for counting interspersed satellites based on the read-pair output from k-seek.
 * normKseek.py: Describes the algorithm used for normalizing raw k-mer counts data by GC and read depth using a GC bin table.

+**For any problems with code chunks or environments email: iskander.said@gmail.com**